 The Willow Island Locks and Dam are located in Pleasant County, West Virginia, approximately 162 river miles downstream of Point Bridge, Pittsburgh.
-The Willow Island hydroelectric plant is on the West Virginia side of the Ohio River, on the opposite shore of the locks.
+The Willow Island plant is on the West Virginia side of the Ohio River, on the opposite shore of the locks.

 Excavation and cofferdam construction started in June 2011 and powerhouse construction began in December 2012.
 The plant reached full commercial operational in February 2016.